Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 #### Credential

-When handling a new credential event, for a given applicaiton, the following steps are taken
+When handling a new credential event, for a given application, the following steps are taken

 * Create a new Client ID for the related Application